TheHolyChickn/Good-Mod/README.md

 - kikias22 (artist)
 - [Intellij Idea (nvim still better)](https://www.jetbrains.com/idea/)
 - [Linux (it just makes doing things easier)](https://en.wikipedia.org/wiki/Linux)
+- AzureAaron (fixed something in the readme) (ill link his github when i decide to find it tomorrow)

 <h2><font color=#00FF99>Features</font></h2>
 good mod offers two features I've wanted for a long time, but are not present in <a href="https://github.com/Skytils/SkytilsMod/tree/dev">Skytils</a> or <a href="https://skyblockextras.com/">SBE</a>.